NLnetLabs/routinator/README.md

 but whatever is being shipped with current Linux and \*BSD distributions and macOS should be fine.

+On Windows, Routinator requires the `rsync` version that comes with [Cygwin](https://www.cygwin.com/) – make sure to select rsync during the installation phase.
+And yes, Routinator totally works on Windows, too.

 If you don’t have rsync, please head to http://rsync.samba.org/

 ### Rust